Review us

 How is Chest Pain Diagnosed?

-Chest pain is usually diagnosed based on your medical history and physical exam.
+Chest pain is typically diagnosed through a combination of medical history and physical examination.

 Your doctor will ask about the onset, duration, and location of your pain; what activity triggered it; whether it’s been continuous or intermittent; if anything seems to bring relief; if any other symptoms accompany the chest pain (like shortness of breath); and if you smoke or drink alcohol regularly.